cerbeor/iis-sandbox-hapi-client-skeleton/README.md

+# iis-sandbox-hapi-client-skeleton

+Client skeleton adapted to interact with the IIS-sandbox

+To interact with the IIS sandbox, you can copy the CustomClientBuilder and ResourceClient classes, and use it as in the example of TestApplication.

 # HAPI FHIR - Client Starter

 This project is a simple "skeleton project" (a Maven project containing all dependencies needed to run the HAPI FHIR client).